AmbireTech/adex-protocol/FAQ.md

 The revenue model could be CPC, CPM, CPA or time-based ad property rentals.
 This makes the protocol usable for physical world advertising (billboards, point-of-sale advertising, guerilla installations, etc.) as well.

+## What cryptocurrency does the AdEx platform use?
+We use [DAI](https://makerdao.com/dai/), which is a token that's pegged to the US dollar (1 DAI = 1 USD).
+When using AdEx, you only need DAI, since fees are paid in it too.

 ## What fees do I pay to use AdEx?
-We charge absolutely no fees or commissions for using the AdEx platform/protocol.
+We charge absolutely no fees or commissions for using the AdEx platform itself.
 However, you may be required to pay a tiny fee for the validators that you use.

 The way the validator consensus works implies that channel validators have to represent opposite sides; if they don't, the channel should not be used.
 This means that at one point or another you may end up using a third-party validator.

 Running the validator stack requires computational resources and the third-party validator may require [a small fee](https://github.com/AdExNetwork/adex-protocol#validator-fees).

+Furthermore, you need to pay Ethereum network fees when withdrawing funds or opening campaigns.
+In the AdEx platform, all fees are paid in DAI.

 ## How do I sign up for AdEx?
 You go to the [Platform](https://platform.adex.network) and follow the instructions.